-Figure 6.10 North buoy temperature time series for the period 12 April 2014 - 10 April 2018.
+Figure 6.10 North buoy temperature time series for the period 12 April 2014 - 11 April 2019.
 Temperature was recorded every hour and the average daily temperature is shown here.
+Note that the no data are shown for the period 10 April- 5 June 2018 whilst the instruments were out of the water.